-Fast hiring.
-The job market has improved considerably over the past several years, and candidates now have the upper hand.
-This means the hiring process is longer and more difficult than in years past.
+The job market has changed considerably over the past several years, and the hiring process is longer and more difficult than in years past.

 "Great talent becomes harder to find, and it becomes extremely time-consuming for managers to review résumés and conduct interviews, all while still being responsible for their day-to-day operations," said Matthew Rowles, business development manager at staffing company Kavaliro.
 "Turning to a trusted staffing partner can save time and money.
 A staffing firm can prescreen and qualify candidates to ensure the manager is always interviewing candidates that are a fit for the role."

-Flexibility.
-AJ Brustein, CEO and co-founder of on-demand staffing platform Wonolo, said that many companies are holding back on hiring for full-time positions for a number of reasons.
+AJ Brustein, CEO and co-founder of on-demand staffing platform Wonolo, said that many companies are holding back on hiring for full-time positions for several reasons.
 However, a focus on leaner operations has a lot to do with it, Brustein said.

 "Companies are trying to be more productive and only have workers when they are absolutely needed," Brustein told Business News Daily.
 "They need to find ways to make sure every dollar they spend is going to help the business.
 Temp staffing allows them to only have people when they need them, and those people are being productive."

-"Employers have realized that there is tremendous value in having a workforce that is fluid, a workforce that can be dynamically adjusted to meet their hiring needs on an ongoing basis," added Jason Leverant, chief operating officer of national staffing franchise AtWork Group.
-"The flexibility [of using a staffing agency] became the primary driver in the push to bring on a workforce that can adapt with the ebb and flow of a client's business demands."
+"The flexibility [of using a staffing agency] became the primary driver in the push to bring on a workforce that can adapt with the ebb and flow of a client's business demands," Leverant said.

-Reduced risk.
 There are a lot of legal responsibilities involved with being an employer, like covering certain taxes, providing insurance coverage and following labor laws.
 From a financial and operational standpoint, hiring employees also comes with financial risks, especially if someone has to be fired or unexpectedly leaves.
-When you use a staffing firm, the company assumes many of these liabilities for you.
+When you use a staffing firm, the agency assumes many of these liabilities for you.

 How does it work?

-In a blog post on Snagajob, author Amy White outlined the major types of jobs that staffing agencies help companies fill: temporary (an assignment with a set start and end date), temp-to-hire (an assignment that's initially temporary, but is used to help an employer determine the temp worker's long-term fit with the company) and direct hire (a permanent position in which the staffing agency acts solely as a recruiter).
+In a blog post on Snagajob, author Amy White outlined the major types of jobs that staffing agencies help companies fill: temporary (an assignment with a set start and end date), temp to hire (an assignment that's initially temporary, but is used to help an employer determine the temp worker's long-term fit with the company) and direct hire (a permanent position in which the staffing agency acts as a recruiter).

 White also explained the process of how staffing companies fill positions.
 If the agency doesn't have an existing employee who is a good fit for an open role, it will typically advertise the position on job boards and other places job seekers would likely look.
 From there, it will accept applications and conduct interviews and a background check if required, just as any other employer would.
-Finally, once the right candidate is found, that person will be hired as an employee of the agency (except in the case of direct-hire positions).
-The worker's paycheck and benefits, if offered, will be issued from the staffing agency, but the length of employment is determined by the client, White said.
+Once the right candidate is found, that person is hired as an employee of the agency (except in the case of direct-hire positions).
+The worker's paycheck and benefits, if offered, are issued by the staffing agency, but the length of employment is determined by the client, White said.

-Alternatively, you can sign up for on-demand hiring platforms like Upwork, Freelancer.com and Wonolo, that give you access to independent professionals who are ready to work, usually remotely.
-These platforms operate a bit differently, in that any workers who come through these sites will be considered independent contractors — you'll be responsible for paying them directly and issuing a 1099 tax form at the end of the year.
+Alternatively, you can sign up for on-demand hiring platforms like Upwork, Freelancer.com and Wonolo, which give you access to independent professionals who are ready to work, usually remotely.
+These platforms operate a bit differently, in that workers who come through these sites are considered independent contractors – you're responsible for paying them directly and issuing a 1099 tax form at the end of the year.
 However, as with staffing agency employees, you are still relieved of official employer obligations (payroll taxes, benefits, etc.) when using these workers, assuming they are properly classified.

-One of the most widespread misconceptions about hiring a staffing agency is that it's just too expensive to be worth it.
-Why pay extra in recruiting fees when you could just hire someone yourself?
-You might think you're saving money up front, but in the long run, using a staffing agency might end up saving your company money.
+One of the most widespread misconceptions about hiring a staffing agency is that it's too expensive to be worth it.
+Why pay extra in recruiting fees when you could hire someone yourself?
+You might think you're saving money upfront, but in the long run, using a staffing agency might save your company money.

 "Our clients see the base pay rates they pay their employees, and then they see our bill rates and assume that we are making the difference as profit," Leverant added.
 "Many forget that we have the same payroll taxes, unemployment and workers' compensation premiums that all employers here in the U.S. have."